KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * normal browser data stays on the device by default
 * browser profiles remain isolated from one another
+* up to `10` local browser profiles can exist per installation
+* each profile can carry one connected-account identity for clearer name and avatar presentation without turning the browser into a required cloud-sync platform
 * diagnostics stay local unless the user explicitly exports them or enables privacy-safe reporting
 * local AI features are designed to stay on-device where supported
 * guest browsing remains non-persistent